Dumaraha

 Community schools in the district include Shree Tribhuvan Secondary School, Shera Primary School, Thule Mohor Primary School, and Sanischare Secondary School.
 Private schools include Siddhartha Shikshya Sadan and M.S.
 Standard English School, The Shera River flows by the side of the Ramdhuni forest past Arta village.
 Nearby is Ramdhuni Temple.
-The village is connected by roads but electricity and development of infrastructure are not as rapid as expected.
+The village is connected by roads but electricity and the development of infrastructure are not as rapid as expected.

 Location

-Dumraha is located in 26.65737 degrees north and 87.14904 degrees east.
+Dumraha is located at 26.65737 degrees north and 87.14904 degrees east.
 The neighboring Village Development Committees (VDC) and Municipalities are Ramdhuni Bhasi municipality, Inaruwa municipality, Bhokraha VDC and Prakashpur VDC.
 The office of Dumraha VDC is about 6 kilometers away from Inaruwa.
 It's a monsoon-influenced humid subtropical climate.